Kos-M/alpaca-dataset-generator/README.md

 ### `main.py`

-- `main()`: The main function that orchestrates the entire dataset generation process.
+- `main() -> None`: The main function that orchestrates the entire dataset generation process.
 It handles the loading of input data, setting up of language models, generation of the dataset, saving of the raw dataset, validation of the generated examples, and saving of the final validated dataset.

 ### `validation.py`